gd123456/yps/readme.txt

-get is a version control system.
+Git is a distributed version control system.
+Git is free software.